-- (a) A law-enforcement agency may make impaired driving checks of drivers of vehicles on highways and public vehicular areas if the agency: conduct checking stations to determine compliance with the provisions of this Chapter.
+- (a) A law-enforcement agency may make impaired driving checks of drivers of vehicles on highways and public vehicular areas if the agency: conduct checking stations or roadblocks to determine compliance with the provisions of this Chapter.
 If the agency is conducting a checking station for the purposes of determining compliance with this Chapter, it shall: - (1) Develops a systematic plan in advance that takes into account the likelihood of detecting impaired drivers, traffic conditions, number of vehicles to be stopped, and the convenience of the motoring public. - (2)(1) Designates Designate in advance the pattern both for stopping vehicles and for requesting drivers that are stopped to submit to alcohol screening tests. to produce a drivers license, a registration card, or insurance information.
-The plan pattern need not be in writing and may include contingency provisions for altering either pattern if actual traffic conditions are different from those anticipated, but no individual officer may be given discretion as to which vehicle is stopped or, of the vehicles stopped, which driver is requested to submit to an alcohol screening test.to produce a drivers license, a registration card, or insurance information.

-(3)(2) Marks the area in which checks are conducted to advise Advise the public that an authorized impaired driving check checking station is being made.operated by having at a minimum one law enforcement vehicle with its blue lights in operation during the conducting of the checking station.
+The plan-pattern need not be in writing if the law enforcement officers are operating under a written policy of one of the law enforcement agencies which provides a pattern.
+The pattern or policy may include contingency provisions for altering either pattern if actual traffic conditions are different from those anticipated, but no individual officer may be given discretion as to which vehicle is stopped or, of the vehicles stopped, which driver is requested to submit to an alcohol screening test to produce a drivers license, a registration card, or insurance information. - (3)(2) Marks the area in which checks are conducted to advise Advise the public that an authorized impaired driving check checking station is being made.operated by having at a minimum one law enforcement vehicle with its blue lights in operation during the conducting of the checking station.

-An officer who determines there is a reasonable suspicion that the driver has violated a provision of this chapter or any other provision of law may detain the driver to further investigate in accordance with law.
-The operator of any vehicle stopped at a checking station established under this subsection may be requested to submit to an alcohol screening test under G.S.
+An officer who determines there is a reasonable suspicion that a vehicle occupant has violated a provision of this Chapter or any other provision of law may detain the person to further investigate in accordance with law.
+The driver of any vehicle stopped at a checking station established under this subsection may be requested to submit to an alcohol screening test under G.S.
 20-16.3 if during the course of the stop the officer determines the driver had previously consumed alcohol or has an open container of alcoholic beverage in the vehicle.
-The officer so requesting shall consider the results of any alcohol screening test or the driver's refusal in determining if there is reasonable suspicion to investigate further.
+The officer shall consider the results of any alcohol screening test or the driver's refusal in determining if there is reasonable suspicion to investigate further.

-(b) Law enforcement agencies may conduct any other type of checking station or roadblock as long as it is established and operated in accordance with the provision of the United States Constitution and the Constitution of North Carolina.
+(b) Law enforcement agencies may conduct any other type of checking station or roadblock as long as it is established and operated in accordance with the provisions of the United States Constitution and the Constitution of North Carolina.